blaiprat/jquery.animateSprite/README.md

 Release notes
 -------------

-1.1 Refacotred the plugin.
+**1.1** Refacotred the plugin.
 Added new methods so it's easier to control what the plugin is doing.
-Also now it chains correctly and controls multiple jquery objects instead of one.
+Also now it chains correctly and controls multiple jquery objects instead of one

-1.0 Initial release
+**1.0** Initial release

 How to use it
 -------------